 This chapter focuses on the importance of proactively staying current on the status of new and pending air quality related regulatory requirements.
 Air permitting is considered to be the Clean Air Act's most complex and volatile set of regulations.
 Adding to the dilemma, the EPA's regulations and guidance under one administration are often revised or rescinded by the subsequent administration.
 Furthermore, Court decisions also affect EPA's air permitting policy, guidance, and regulations.
 These challenges will have an ongoing impact on Federal, State, and local air permitting programs for the foreseeable future.
-Therefore, it is vital to stay current with new and pending regulations and prepare to comply with the evolving regulatory environment (which often requires compliance with more stingent standards) that, inevitably, are forthcoming.
+Therefore, it is vital to stay current with new and pending regulations and prepare to comply with the evolving regulatory environment (which often requires compliance with more stringent standards) that, inevitably, are forthcoming.
+There are a variety of resources available to keep DAF Air Quality personnel informed of evolving or finalized air quality related regulations, policies, and guidance that may impact the DAF installation, such as the AFCEC Air Quality Informational Memorandum (AQIM), Air Quality Panel meetings, EPA and State/local environmental agency websites, the Federal Register, environmental conferences, and networking with other environmental professionals.

-The following is a rundown of recent events that may affect the NSR and/or operating permit programs.
+The following is a rundown of recent events that may affect air permitting programs.
 This list should not be construed as definitive or exhaustive; it is simply a summary of recent or pending air permitting related developments that necessitate awareness and/or tracking, particularly if an air permit could be affected by any of these changes.
 Furthermore, some States and local regulatory agencies for Air Quality go further and set more stringent and/or additional requirements than those imposed by the EPA.